 Once I was officially a college student, I honestly did not care much about studying.
 It is shameful to admit now, but it’s true.
 I was more focused on getting invited to different frat parties.
 I realized that the quickest way to do that was by becoming a sorority member, so I went through hell to be a part of the Alpha Phi Zeta sorority.
 My efforts eventually paid off because I had free passes to every party and had a chance to look for that special man who could sweep me off my feet.
 At least three times a week, I had a party to attend.
 I would still go to classes, but my mind would often drift off to what dress to pick, how to do my eyeliner, etc.

 In all fairness, I found a few potential boyfriends during my first two years in college.
 However, all of them had something in common – they were not ready for a long-term relationship.
-I was not too bothered about it at the time as I thought that I had enough time left to find love.
+I was not too bothered about it when I thought that I had enough time left to find love.
 When I graduated, got a stable job, and remained loveless, though, I began to worry big time.

 More Chaos Ensued